mattip/numpy/doc/source/reference/random/bit_generators/index.rst

 .. currentmodule:: numpy.random

-The random values produced by :class:`~RandomGenerator` are produced by a basic RNG.
-These basic RNGs do not directly provide random numbers and only contains methods used for seeding, getting or setting the state, jumping or advancing the state, and for accessing low-level wrappers for consumption by code that can efficiently
+The random values produced by :class:`~RandomGenerator` are produced by a bit generator.
+These bit generators do not directly provide random numbers and only contains methods used for seeding, getting or setting the state, jumping or advancing the state, and for accessing low-level wrappers for consumption by code that can efficiently